 “You’re going to get out of here.
-These people won’t matter to you anymore.”
+These people won’t be able to get to you anymore.”

 Some people don’t actually get “out.”
 Some commit suicide, some are financially just stuck.
 I am grateful that I was able to get out with my mother due to a rather interesting circumstance–but I got out with my mother nonetheless.
 People told me this all of the time, but I was convinced I was going to commit suicide before I left.
 I tried running away a few times but never got very far.
-My mother and I have and had our problems, but she has always loved me dearly.
-The moment I was gone and she knew something was wrong, she’d figure out a way to find me.
+Either I was tracked down or promptly realized how much worse life could be.

 But it’s true.
 Once you get older, you start realizing that those years of your life aren’t as important as they once were.
 You’re not there anymore.
 You survived it.
-And, really, truthfully, screw where you were.
-You’re better than that.
+And, really, you’re more valuable than the cruelty you received.